-Tiny Earth Chemistry Hub
+Tiny Earth Chemistry Hub (TECH)

 The Tiny Earth Chemistry Hub (TECH) brings student-based discovery to new heights.
 TECH was established in 2018 at the Wisconsin Institute for Discovery as part of the “Science and Discovery” core of Tiny Earth.
 Multidisciplinary approaches allow TECH to go beyond what can be accomplished in one semester and move the network closer to discovering the next antibiotic.